oskariorg/oskari-documentation-site/_content/blog/2025-08-12-Oskari_in_a_container_hosting_on_a_cloud.md

 # Oskari in container and hosting on a cloud platform

 Some organizations have begun to use Oskari in a container on a cloud platform.
-For example, the city of Tampere uses Oskari as a container in Amazon's AWS service.
+For example, the city of Tampere runs Oskari using a container technology in Amazon's AWS service.
 The topic was discussed at the meeting of Oskari JDF in June and in this article we will cover the topic at a general level.

 # What are cloud platforms?
 What are containers?